Sen. Roger Jepsen

 - S. 2644 (98th): A bill to amend title II of the Social Security Act to …

-From Feb 1979 to Oct 1984, Jepsen missed 160 of 2,678 roll call votes, which is 6.0%.
-This is better than the median of 6.4% among the lifetime records of senators serving in Oct 1984.
+From Feb 1979 to Oct 1984, Jepsen missed 160 of 2,680 roll call votes, which is 6.0%.
+This is on par with the median of 6.9% among the lifetime records of senators serving in Oct 1984.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: